 4th Grade-5th Grade – Grace Quest

-Children from preschool through 3rd grade are invited to Godly Play.
+Children from preschool through 3rd grade learn and play together in Godly Play.
 Developed by an Episcopal priest and based on Montessori principles, Godly Play introduces children to key stories of the Bible in a way that nurtures their imagination, creativity and relationship with God.

-Trained storytellers encourage children to “wonder” about the meaning of the stories for themselves through discussion and individual play.
-Avoiding doctrine or absolute truths, Godly Play helps children explore God’s presence in our lives.
+In Grace Cathedral’s Godly Play classes, trained storytellers encourage children to “wonder” about the meaning of the stories for themselves through discussion and individual play.
+Avoiding doctrine or absolute truths, Godly Play helps children explore God’s presence in our lives and in the ancient and living stories of our tradition.

 Children in 4th and 5th grade are part of Grace Quest.
 The program uses a fun, interactive curriculum developed by the Episcopal Church and based on the weekly lectionary choices.
 Children in Grace Quest engage with the same lessons that their parents hear in church, which encourages conversations in the family after services.